Skip to main content

 EQIP is open to all eligible agricultural producers without discrimination or bias.

 ACT NOW – Allows certain types of applications to be preapproved and contracted under an accelerated timeline.
-Once Eligibility is met and ranking becomes available, NRCS will complete the inventory, a conservation plan and will rank the application within 75 days.
+Once Eligibility is met and ranking becomes available, NRCS will complete the inventory, a conservation plan and will rank the application within 60 days.
 If the application ranking score is above the minimum threshold established for the ranking pool, it will be preapproved as funds are available.
-Contracts will be developed by the local field office with 30 days of preapproval and will be forwarded to the State office for obligation.
-NRCS will have 2 batching periods.
 This process will result in faster implementation of practices for customers.

-Each ranking pool will be preapproved weekly and any application above the ranking threshold will move forward with a contract as funding remains available in the pool.
-ACT NOW pools will have 2 batching periods.
-The first batching period will end on February 23rd and if funds remain in the ranking pool additional applications will move forward with a contract at that time.
-Once the first batching has closed, the State Conservationist may adjust the funding amounts based on needs within ranking pools.
+Each ranking pool will be preapproved monthly and any application above the ranking threshold will move forward with a contract as funding remains available in the pool.
+The first batching period will end on February 7th and if funds remain in the ranking pool additional applications will move forward with a contract at that time.
+Once the batching period has closed, the State Conservationist may adjust the funding amounts based on needs within ranking pools.
 Funding within pools may be increased if there is a demand and if Idaho has the necessary funding.

 Eligibility